nikfrank/chess-164/README.md

 ```

-we could use the `onDrop` callback prop to trigger piece moves like with clicks before (feel free to do so as an exercise)
+we could use the `onDrop` callback prop to trigger piece moves like with clicks before (feel free to do so as an exercise); now it just logs what move the user is trying to make.

 however, our next section will move the logic for handling `pieceMove` events into the `App` to follow the controlled component pattern